tc39/proposal-observable/README.md

 - If the observer's **return** method is called, then the observer will not be invoked again and the observable's cancellation function will be called.
 - The observable's cancellation function will be called at most one time.
+- After the cancellation function has returned, the observer will not be invoked again.

 In addition, Subscription Observer objects provide default behaviors when the observer does not implement **throw** or **return**.